raju-melveetilpurayil/ocelot-gateway-sample/README.md

-# .NET Microservices with Ocelot API Gateway
+# .NET Microservices with Ocelot API Gateway - Implement API Gateways with Ocelot

 This project demonstrates a simple microservices architecture using **ASP.NET Core** and **Ocelot** as an **API Gateway**.
 It includes: